openstack-infra/zuul/doc/source/admin/zuul-from-scratch.rst

 Zuul From Scratch
 =================

-.. note:: This is a work in progress that attempts to walk through all
+This document details a fully manual installation of Zuul on a all-in-one server.
+If you want to learn all the details about how to install Zuul without the aid of any existing installation tools, you may find this a useful reference.

-          of the steps needed to run Zuul on a all-in-one server, and demonstrate running against either a GitHub or Gerrit project.
+If, instead, you want to get Zuul running quickly, see the :ref:`quick_start` which runs all of the Zuul services in containers with a single command.

 Environment Setup
 -----------------